scalyr/scalyr-agent-2/agent_build/DEPLOYMENTS.md

 ```

 Here we give a name for our new deployment -`example_environment` and also specify steps that deployment has to perform.
-Each step is a child **class** of the `DeploymentStep` base class, and each such class defines some work that has to be
+Each step is a child **class** of the `ScriptBuildStep` base class, and each such class defines some work that has to be
 done in order to perform the step.

 In the example we use step class ``ExampleStep``:

 ```

-class ExampleStep(deployments.ShellScriptDeploymentStep):
+class ExampleStep(deployments.ScriptBuildStep):
     @property
     def script_path(self) -> pl.Path:
         return _REL_EXAMPLE_DEPLOYMENT_STEPS_PATH / "install-requirements-and-download-webdriver.sh"